tomeshnet/toronto-community-network-docs/src/operations/secrets.md

 - Mobile (Android/iPhone)
 - Command Line (via NPM)

-For more information about supported clients, see Bitwarden's [Download options](https://bitwarden.com/download/).
+For more information about supported clients, see Bitwarden's [download options](https://bitwarden.com/download/).

 # Accessing Secrets
-The Toronto Community Network is using the self-hosted version of Bitwarden

-The URL can be accessed at [https://tomesh.infectedroot.com](https://tomesh.infectedroot.com).
+The Toronto Community Network is using the self-hosted version of Bitwarden and URL can be accessed at: [https://tomesh.infectedroot.com](https://tomesh.infectedroot.com).

 For secrets to be shared, they must exist within the [Toronto Community Network organization](https://tomesh.infectedroot.com/#/organizations/e4573938-547f-4157-a977-b28fc15bcec0/vault).

-When using the Bitwarden applications, please make sure to [change the Server URL](https://bitwarden.com/help/article/change-client-environment/#:~:text=On%20the%20home%20screen%20of,com%20for%20the%20Server%20URL) in the Bitwarden settings to the URL above.
+When using the Bitwarden applications, please make sure to [change the Server URL](https://bitwarden.com/help/article/change-client-environment/#:~:text=On%20the%20home%20screen%20of,com%20for%20the%20Server%20URL) in the Bitwarden settings to the URL [https://tomesh.infectedroot.com](https://tomesh.infectedroot.com).

 # Obtaining Access
-To obtain access to Bitwarden, it is a 4-step process.
+Obtaining access to Bitwarden is a 4-step process.

-1. Send an email to operations@tomesh.net with the following information
+1. Send an email to operations@tomesh.net with the following information:
 	- Your Name
 	- GitHub Handle
-	- Detailed descripition of your use case or requirement
+	- Detailed descripition of your use case or requirement.

 2. A member of our Project Operations team will invite you to Bitwarden.
 	- Bitwarden will send you an email from tomeshnet@gmail.com
-	- Please make sure to whitelist the email address
+	- Please make sure to whitelist the email address.

-3. Use the link in the invitation to create an account
+3. Use the link in the invitation to create an account.

 4. After registration, Bitwarden requires us to confirm your account.
-Upon confirmation, you will have access to the organization
+Upon confirmation, you will have access to the organization.

 We recommend that you setup [two-factor authentication](https://bitwarden.com/help/article/setup-two-step-login/) on your account to increase the security of your account.

 # Access Control
 When storing credentials, you must store them within the [Toronto Community Network organization](https://tomesh.infectedroot.com/#/organizations/e4573938-547f-4157-a977-b28fc15bcec0/vault).

-Bitwarden organizes secrets in groups called [Collections](https://bitwarden.com/help/article/collections/).

-Within those [Collections](https://bitwarden.com/help/article/collections/) are four [User Types]( https://bitwarden.com/help/article/user-types-access-control/#user-types): User, Manager, Admin, and Owner.
+Bitwarden organizes secrets in groups called [Collections](https://bitwarden.com/help/article/collections/) and within those [Collections](https://bitwarden.com/help/article/collections/) are four [User Types]( https://bitwarden.com/help/article/user-types-access-control/#user-types): _User_, _Manager_, _Admin_, and _Owner_.

-In order to maintain integrity of the Toronto Community Network operations, most people will only need User or Manager access.
+In order to maintain integrity of the Toronto Community Network operations, most users will be granted only  User or Manager access.
 The Project Operations team will determine your access based on your use case or requirements.

 # Storing Secrets
 All secrets must be attached to a [Collection](https://bitwarden.com/help/article/collections/) to faciliate access control.
 Please be sure to attach the secret to an existing [Toronto Community Network Work Group](https://github.com/orgs/tomeshnet/teams/toronto-community-network/teams).
 These collection names start with "_OU".

-Additional Collections may be created or utilized to classify the secret such as _Social, Service Accounts, Website, and more_.
+Additional Collections may be created or utilized to classify the secret such as _Social_, _Service_ _Accounts_, _Website_, and _more_.

 When naming your credential, please use the following convention: _System/Function - Identifer_.